jazlab/JuiceBox/README.md

 |  | Phillips-head screwdriver(s) | 1-2 | For screwing 4-40 and mounting screws. |
 |  | Scissors/blade/saw |  | For cutting the squeeze bottle and tubing. |

+> [!NOTE]
-**Instructions for ordering the PCB board:**
+> **Instructions for ordering the PCB board:**

-You can order the PCB board from [JLCPCB](https://jlcpcb.com/) (cheap and fast, highly recommend) or similar vendors of your choice.
+> - You can order the PCB board from [JLCPCB](https://jlcpcb.com/) (cheap and fast, highly recommend) or similar vendors of your choice.
 To do so, upload the Gerber files *(juicebox_gerber)* onto the vendor’s website.
 You can customize the board settings (e.g. color, thickness, materials, etc.) if you want to, but most likely you don’t need to change anything.

-If you dislike soldering or want to save some time, you can also ask the vendor to pre-assemble some components (e.g. the voltage regulator, transistor, diode, and resistors) on the PCB board.
+> - If you dislike soldering or want to save some time, you can also ask the vendor to pre-assemble some components (e.g. the voltage regulator, transistor, diode, and resistors) on the PCB board.
 To do so, add “PCB Assembly” to your order.
 Upload the Bill of Materials file *(juicebox_bom.csv)* and Component Placement List file *(juicebox_cpl.csv)* when prompted.
 Each vendor may have slightly different requirements for these two files.
 If you’re ordering from JLCPCB, you can use the files in this repository directly; otherwise, you may need to tweak the format.
 After the system processes these files, you can confirm the choice of materials and their positions on the board.

+> [!NOTE]
-**Instructions for 3D printing:**
+> **Instructions for 3D printing:**

-- Material: There is no strict requirement for the printing material, but you should make sure it’s tappable and water-resistant.
+> - Material: There is no strict requirement for the printing material, but you should make sure it’s tappable and water-resistant.
 I used grey resin and it worked.
-- Resolution: I used 0.05mm and it worked well — there’s no need to go finer than that.
+> - Resolution: I used 0.05mm and it worked well — there’s no need to go finer than that.
-- There is also a mirrored version of the control box, where the locations of the ports (Power, Auto, Maunal) and the drain button are flipped.
+> - There is also a mirrored version of the control box where the locations of the ports and the drain button are flipped.
+You can decide which version to use depending how your space is set up.

 ### 1. Assemble the control box